Royal Brunei Airlines: Restructuring: 2003–2005

 At the end of 2003, Royal Brunei Airlines entered a controversial agreement with Royal Tongan Airlines of Tonga.
 Under the agreement, Royal Tongan Airlines wet-leased one of the two remaining Boeing 757s.
 In return, Royal Brunei Airlines was given the opportunity to open up US markets via Tonga.
 However, before US routes could be planned Royal Tongan Airlines went into bankruptcy with huge debts in mid-2004, after less than six months of operation.
 As Royal Tongan Airlines was unable to pay the lease fees, the 757 was repossessed and stored.

-Starting in March 2004, four of Royal Brunei Airlines's Boeing 767s were modified by the introduction of SkyDreamer seats in Business Class, to replace the old First Class and Business Class Skyluxe seats.
+Starting in March 2004, four of Royal Brunei Airline's Boeing 767s were modified by the introduction of SkyDreamer seats in Business Class, to replace the old First Class and Business Class Skyluxe seats.
 Business Class was renamed as Sky Executive Class, and in Economy class, each seat was installed with an 8.4 inch television.
 Sky Executive Class was subsequently renamed Business Class following poor response from the public.

 The unprofitable Taipei route was suspended in late 2004.
 Kuching and Kolkata were dropped on 31 October 2004 due to rising fuel prices, but at the same time, Sydney was added to the route network.
 Commencing 17 December, flights to Jeddah were routed through Sharjah instead of Abu Dhabi.
 During the year, the airline launched Blue Sky Fares, a low-cost internet booking facility, offering cheaper economy class fares on selected destinations, to compete with low-cost carriers in the region, such as AirAsia.
 In August 2005, Peter Foster resigned as CEO to take up a similar post at another airline.